Shopify/shopify-cli/README.md

 - Node.js and React
 - Ruby

-The CLI will also ask for your app’s API key and API secret, which you can find in the Partner Dashboard (see “Requirements” above).
+The CLI will also ask for your app’s API key and API secret, which you can find in your Partner Dashboard (see “Requirements” above).

 ### Start a development server

-Running the `serve` command in your app directory will start your local development server as well as a public tunnel to your local app (see the `tunnel` command below).
+Running the `serve` command in your app directory will start your local development server as well as a public tunnel to your local development app (see the `tunnel` command below).
 This will make your app visible to anyone with the ngrok URL.

 ```sh
 $ shopify serve